skulltech/sumit-ghosh.com/_posts/2016-12-31-email-structure-and-how-to-trace-it.md

 The email went through these servers in this order.
 So the mail server that actually sent the email is the first one, and if you were after that one for reasons, you can focus on that.

-## Automating the Tracing of an Email
+## Automated Tracing

 Although it’s good or maybe essential for a hacker to know how to manually trace an email, you don’t have to do it every time.
 There are many tools in the Internet that automate this process.
 You just have to paste the email header in those tools and they will trace the route of it.
 Just search email header analyser in Google and you’ll get a lot of tools like this.
-There’s [one made by Google](https://toolbox.googleapps.com/apps/messageheader/) itself, you can get it [here](https://toolbox.googleapps.com/apps/messageheader/).
+There’s one made by Google itself, you can get it [here](https://toolbox.googleapps.com/apps/messageheader/).
 Happy hacking!